|

 - Knowing the PIN, the technology provider

-requests that the wireless provider activate the PIN immediately.
+requests that the wireless provider (with whom they're connected)

 - Now

-if you scratch the back of the card and trying adding the PIN to your
+if you scratch the back of the card and try adding the PIN to your

 - Note

-that this all happens in a matter of seconds, often under two seconds,
+that this all happens in a matter of seconds, usually well under two

 2.